James-KAY1/Challenge_19_-CryptoCurrency_Payment_Application/README.md

 ## Challenge Summary
 1. Import Ethereum Tranaction Function into the Fintech Finder Application.
-2. Sing and Execute a Payment Transaction.
+2. Sign and Execute a Payment Transaction.
-3. Inspect the Transaction on Ganache
+3. Inspect the Transaction on Ganache.

 ---